 Marine Mammal Naturalist Program

-The Marine Mammal Naturalist Program is an immersive 5-week educational course designed for people of all ages looking to learn more about California’s marine mammals and ocean environment.
+The Marine Mammal Naturalist Program is an immersive 4-week educational course designed for people of all ages looking to learn more about California’s marine mammals and ocean environment.
 Through a combination of classroom and field-based learning, students will have the opportunity to apply what they have learned in the classroom, into nature to observe and interpret marine mammal behavior.
 Students will have the opportunity to meet and engage with world-leading marine mammal researchers and local science/environmental educators to build connections in the marine mammal and local communities.

-Students will participate in a variety of activities, including observing the natural behavior of whales in Monterey Bay by boat to learn about how these massive animals interact with their environment, visiting Point Lobos State Natural Reserve and Hopkins Beach/Marine Station to learn about marine mammal history and observe local harbor seal breeding colonies, hiking through Año Nuevo State Park to learn about the natural history of northern elephant seals, and kayaking in Elkhorn Slough to observe the behavior of sea otters, harbor seals, and California sea lions in California’s 2nd largest estuary.
+Students will participate in a variety of activities, including observing the natural behavior of whales in Monterey Bay by boat to learn about how these massive animals interact with their environment, visiting Point Lobos State Natural Reserve to learn about marine mammal history and observe local harbor seal breeding colonies, hiking through Año Nuevo State Park to learn about the natural history of northern elephant seals, and kayaking in Elkhorn Slough to observe the behavior of sea otters, harbor seals, and California sea lions in California’s 2nd largest estuary.
 Each field experience will be supported and enhanced by a near-college-level scientific curriculum of lectures and activities about the Monterey Bay ecosystems, with a focus on marine mammals.

 Marine education specialists will lead the course with direct involvement from leading marine mammal researchers from the University of California Santa Cruz.